Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

+with $r_{R,l'} = r_{l'} \tilde{r}_{l'}$.
+As illustrated in \Cref{fig:rs0}, a boundary mode is first developed in $\tilde{\mathcal{H}}$, and then evolves to a higher-order NH skin mode in $\mathcal{H}$.
+We complete the construction of the exact GSBZ hosting right $O (N^n)$ skin modes in \Cref{eq:gsbz}.
+Extended from the normal GBZ which describes bulk modes ($n=d$), the GSBZ is able to capture all orders of skin modes: $n = 0, 1, \dots, d$.

-The exact skin modes can be further built from \Cref{eq:psi_rl} by taking a superposition of non-Bloch waves at opposite momenta $\pm k_l$, such that the total wavefunction meets the boundary condition with vanishing component on the empty $B_l$ sites of last broken unit cells (see \Cref{fig:lattice}).
-It is also interesting to comment on the structures of biorthogonal eigenvectors $|u_{nR/L} \rangle$ associated with the non-Bloch Hamiltonian in \Cref{eq:hnb}.
-It can be checked that while the eigenvectors of the two dispersive bands in \Cref{eq:dc_nh} live on all $AB_{l_1}\cdots B_{l_n}$ motifs, the ones for those flat bands have zero occupancy on the $A$ motif.
-And by satisfying one more condition from the eigenvalue equation, they can be built as $(n-1)$ linearly independent states covering all $B_{l_1} \cdots B_{l_n}$ motifs, thus fulfilling the requirement of a codimension $D = n$.
+Starting from \Cref{eq:psi_rl}, the exact $O (N^n)$ skin modes can be further built by taking a superposition of these non-Bloch waves at opposite momenta $\pm k_l$, such that the total wave function meets the boundary condition, which requires all $B_l$ sites in the last broken unit cells to be empty (see \Cref{fig:lattice}).
+It is also interesting to comment on the structures of biorthogonal eigenvectors $\u{u}_{nR(L)}$ of the non-Bloch Hamiltonian in \Cref{eq:hnb}.
+It is found that while the eigenvectors of the two dispersive bands in \Cref{eq:dc_nh} live on the $AB_{l_1}\cdots B_{l_n}$ motifs, the ones for those degenerate zero-energy flat bands have zero occupancy on the $A$ motif.
+By satisfying one more condition, i.e., the eigenvalue equation, flatband eigenvectors can be constructed as $(n-1)$ linearly independent states covering $B_{l_1} \cdots B_{l_n}$ motifs, thus fulfilling the requirement of $O (N^n)$ skin modes of a codimension $D = n$.